2004 Senior British Open Championship: Final round summary and results

 Pete Oakley sank a 10-foot par putt on the final hole to win by one stroke and avoid a playoff.
 The victory made him only the 10th open qualifier to win a Champions Tour event.
-Defending champion Tom Watson, who withdraw from The Open Championship the week before, due to a shoulder injury, finished tied 22nd, 13 shots from the winner.
+Defending champion Tom Watson, who withdrew from The Open Championship the week before, due to a shoulder injury, finished tied 22nd, 13 shots from the winner.